janpaul123/paperprograms/docs/implementation-notes.md

 ## Model-View Separation

-Papyrus is set up support a software design pattern called "model-view separation" in the Program code.
+Papyrus is set up to support a software design pattern called "model-view separation" in the Program code.
 This pattern is often used when developing user interfaces and is heavily used by PhET libraries.
 It separates internal data from the way it is presented to the user.